michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. Lift not up your horn on high: speak not with a stiff neck.

-6. For promotion cometh neither from the east, nor from the west, nor from the south.south: Heb. desert
+6. For promotion cometh neither from the east, nor from the west, nor from the south.

 7. But God is the judge: he putteth down one, and setteth up another.